"""

 kill_ducksight_reloader (bool): This attempts to kill the `DuckSightReloader`.
 Useful if `no_exit=True`,

-wait_for_thread_pool_executor_shutdown (bool): Whether to wait for the thread pool executor to complete shutdown,
+wait_for_runtime_executor_shutdown (bool): Whether to wait for the runtime executor to complete shutdown.

 close_log_file (bool): Whether to close the log file.
 Defaults to True.